 Local government sewage treatment plants: Look up the local government online, call the main number and ask for the treatment plant.

 Truck stops: We point in particular to those catering to RVers, like Flying J. The “J” has instituted an electronically controlled dump station, meaning you pay to convince the electronics to let you lighten your load.
 With a Flying J RV customer loyalty card the price is $5 to dump, or $10 without.
 We’ve found some Love’s Travel Stops have free RV dump stations — they’re a little harder to find.

 RV parts stores and RV dealers: Some offer dumping services, usually for a small fee.

-Gas stations: Keep your eyes open: some have a dump station on the premises.
+Gas stations: Keep your eyes open: Some have a dump station on the premises.

 Don’t think you can sneak off the road and off-load your tanks.
-The “Midnight Dumper” only messes up the local environment, causes image problems for RVers, and when caught will pay a stiff fine and earn an embarrasing arrest record.
+The “Midnight Dumper” only messes up the local environment, causes image problems for RVers, and when caught will pay a stiff fine and earn an embarrassing arrest record.